-- A plugin or update to a plugin is incompatible with another piece of software in WordPress.
+- A plugin or update to a plugin is incompatible with another piece of software on your site.

-- A theme causes a conflict with something already on the site (like a plugin that calls on the same script).
+- A theme causes a conflict with something already installed on your site (such as a plugin that calls on the same script).

 - The theme file is missing from WordPress.

 Although this simplifies the answer to three seemingly innocuous issues, diagnosing and fixing a white screen in WordPress isn’t always that straightforward.
 It’s also possible that you’ve exhausted your PHP memory limit.
 If your server times out or a script is unresponsive, it can trigger a WordPress white page in place of what you’re supposed to be seeing.